kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-outputs/mongodb.md

 ### collection (string, required) {#mongodb-collection}

 The name of the MongoDB collection where the log messages are stored (collections are similar to SQL tables).
 Note that the name of the collection must not start with a dollar sign ($), and that it may contain dot (.) characters.

 Default: -

-### compaction (bool, required) {#mongodb-compaction}

-If set to yes, syslog-ng OSE cannot lose logs in case of reload/restart, unreachable destination or syslog-ng OSE crash.
-This solution provides a slower, but reliable disk-buffer option.

-Default: -